ojas480/DatathonProject/README.md

 Introduction

-This script provides a workout plan based on user's specifications, such as plan type (day or week), days per week, body part, fitness level, and plan option.
+This python program provides a workout plan based on user's specifications, such as plan type (day or week), days per week, body part, fitness level, and plan option.
 The workout plan is generated using the megaGymDataset.csv file, which contains information about various exercises for different body parts.
 The pandas library is used to read the dataset and generate a workout plan.
 The randint function from the random module is used to randomly select exercises from the dataset.
 A website is deployed using flask where users can input parameters that will be used in the code.
 This creates a realistic environment for which our code is purposed for.

 Requirements: